Operation Killer: Battle

-By 21 February the PVA and KPA had had at least three days in which to withdraw from the salient and had given no indication that they would stop before they had moved north beyond the Arizona Line.
-If these forces were to be destroyed, Ridgway's assault had to advance rapidly, but the weather made speed impossible from the outset.
-For the first twenty days of February, weather conditions in the battle zone had been within their normal range.
-The average extremes of temperature varied from scarcely a degree above the freezing point to fifteen degrees below, and precipitation was largely snow that remained on the ground, sometimes as ice.
-An abrupt and unexpected change accompanied the opening of the operation.
+By 21 February the PVA and KPA had at least three days to withdraw from the salient and had given no indication that they would not do so until they had moved north beyond the Arizona Line.
+If these forces were to be destroyed, Ridgway's assault had to advance rapidly, but the weather made such a task impossible from the outset.
+For the first 20 days of February, weather conditions on the battlefield had been within their normal range.
+The temperature varied from scarcely a degree above the freezing point to 15 degrees fahrenheit below, and precipitation was largely snow that remained on the ground, sometimes as ice.
+However, an abrupt and unexpected change in the weather accompanied the opening of the operation.
 The temperature rose to almost 50 degrees on the 21st and that night barely fell to the freezing mark.
-The higher temperature range persisted during the remainder of the month.
+The higher temperature range persisted for the remainder of the month.
 The 21st and the three days following saw steady to intermittent rainfall.
-Together, the unseasonable rain and warmer temperatures changed rivers and streams into courses of deep, fast water filled with floating ice.
+Together, the unseasonable rain and warmer temperatures transformers the rivers and streams into courses of deep, fast water filled with floating ice.
 Fords became unusable, and low bridges were washed out or damaged beyond use.
 The rain and daytime thawing made quagmires of the roads and countryside, and landslides blocked or partially blocked tunnels, roads, and rail lines.
-Night freezes made the roads difficult to negotiate, especially where grades were steep and curves sharp.
+Night freezes made the roads difficult to negotiate, especially where the grades were steep and curves sharp.
 As a result, the operation became at once a plodding affair, not so much an advance with two main thrusts as a more uniform clearing operation in which assault forces fought hardest to overcome the effects of weather.
-Ahead of the advance, the PVA/KPA concentrated on evacuating the salient, leaving behind only scattered forces to fight occasional but strong delaying actions.
+Ahead of the advance, the PVA/KPA concentrated on evacuating the salient, leaving behind only scattered forces to fight the occasional but strong delaying actions.

-Ridgway kept a careful watch over the operation, reconnoitering much of the zone of advance from the air and questioning Corps' commanders closely during the first three days of the operation on the problems weather had created.
-Although Moore and Almond were experiencing difficulty in supplying the operation, neither advocated abandoning or postponing the advance.
+Ridgway kept a careful watch over the operation, reconnoitering much of the zone of advance from the air and questioning Corps' commanders closely during the first three days of the operation on the problems the weather had created.
+Although Moore and Almond experienced difficulty with their logistics operations, neither advocated abandoning or postponing the advance.
 Frequent airdrops kept the supply problem from becoming critical, and by 25 February engineers had repaired much of the damage to main lines of communication.
 The advance continued, if far more slowly than anticipated.